Violeta Ivanov

-Violeta Ivanov (born 15 September 1967) is a Moldovan politician who currently serves as Member of the Parliament of Moldova since 2009.
+Violeta Ivanov (born 15 September 1967) is a Moldovan politician who currently served as Member of the Parliament of Moldova from 2009 to 2021.

 Born in Grinăuți-Moldova, Ivanov served as Minister of the Ecology and Natural Resources of Moldova between 2008 and 2009.
 Between December 2014 and December 2015, she was president of Party of Communists of the Republic of Moldova (PCRM) faction in parliament.

 In December 2015, together with other 13 PCRM deputies, she announced creation of Social-Democratic Platform for Moldova.
 Between 2007 and 2008 served as Deputy Minister of the Ecology and Natural Resources of Moldova.